parents' passage

 A computer screen displaying a YouTube video player with a paused video of a person's face, accompanied by a title and description.

-• Want to explore bringing their own gifts more fully into the world
+• Want to explore your own gifts more fully

 • Are ready to unplug, slow down, and be present

-• Are called to strengthen their role as witnesses and allies of their children’s growth
+• Are called to strengthen your role as witness to and ally of your children’s growth

 No prior backpacking experience is required.

-Participants should be comfortable hiking between 5 and 7 miles per day with a 30-40 pound pack.
+Participants should be comfortable hiking between 3 and 5 miles with a 30-40 pound pack.

-If you're on the fence about physical ability, err on the side of thinking you can do it, email us at eli@backtoearth.org and let's have a realistic conversation about the itinerary and your body.
+If you're on the fence about physical ability, err on the side of thinking you can do it, come to the info session, or email us at eli@backtoearth.org and let's have a realistic conversation about the itinerary and your body.

-The trip is being conceived with WILD alumni parents in mind, but is open to all.
+The trip is being conceived with WILD alumni parents in mind, but is open to all adults and friends of the program.

 A circular outline is marked in the dirt with rocks, suggesting a fire pit, on rocky terrain with pine trees and mountain scenery at sunset in the background.